eulersson/notes/content/Tibetan Diary.md

 ##### Uncaught Words
 [[Tibetan Module 0 Listening Comprehension 1 Uncaught Words]]
 #### Diary
-##### Phonetic Lookup
-One big **issue** with the language is how hard is to look up words if you don't know their spelling. **It would be amazing to have a phonetic reverse search dictionary**, that is **you type with phonetic transcription**, and then **it presents all the possible spellings**.
-Does this exist?
-Investigate!
-Otherwise it would be an amazing technical project to work on!
+How hard is to look up words in a dictionary when sometimes not even the Tibetan speakers know the spelling!
+So check this [[Tibetan Phonetic Lookup Dictionary]].
+I wrote an email to *Monlam AI* team about it!

 ### Learnt
 #### Pronouncing སྐྲོན་, སྒྲོན, གྲོན